codeforamerica/form-flow/README.md

 5. Highlight the template group "CfA", right click and "Paste"
 6. You should now see Live templates with the prefix "cfa:" populated in the template group

-### Using Live Templates ###
+### Using Live Templates

 Once you have Live Templates installed on your IntelliJ IDE, in (`.html`, `.java`) files you can use our Live Templates by typing `cfa:` and a list of templates to autofill will show itself.

-### Contribute new Live Templates ###
+### Contribute New Live Templates

-If you have created a template which you feel is valuable outside the context of your specific app, you can contribute it to this project so that other teams can use it.
+If you have created a template that you feel is valuable outside the context of your specific app, you can contribute it to this project so that other teams can use it.

 1. Open Preferences (`cmd + ,`), search or find the section "Live Templates"
 2. Find or create the Live Template you want to contribute
-3. Right click and "Copy" (this will copy the Live Template in XML form)
+3. Right-click and "Copy" (this will copy the Live Template in XML form)
 4. Create a PR on this repository in GitHub which includes an update to the templates.
    a.
 Open [intellij-settings/LiveTemplates.xml](intellij-settings/LiveTemplates.xml) in this repo
    b.
 Paste at the bottom of the file